-Regarding corporate insolvency, Dawn is frequently instructed by officeholders, directors, individuals and insolvent companies and Dawn’s practice has seen an increase in instructions to advise on and appear in cases involving fraudulent and wrongful trading, claims against directors for misfeasance and/or breach of fiduciary duty and transaction avoidance.
-Dawn regularly advises on and appears in winding-up petitions and connected matters such as injunctions to restrain the presentation or advertisement of petitions, validation orders, intervening applications for company voluntary arrangements or administrations, and applications for and against office holders.
+Dawn regularly advises on and appears in winding-up petitions and connected matters such as injunctions to restrain the presentation or advertisement of petitions, validation orders, applications for administrations (and extensions thereof), and applications for and against office holders.

-Dawn’s personal insolvency practice includes instructions by both trustees in bankruptcy and individuals on various matters, including annulments, applications concerning determination of beneficial interests and consequent orders for possession and sale.
+Previously, Dawn was junior counsel to the BIS for directors’ disqualification directions hearings, which provided extensive experience of directors’ duties, particularly within an insolvency context.
+Dawn’s personal insolvency practice includes instructions from both trustees in bankruptcy and individuals on various matters, including annulments, applications concerning determination of beneficial interests and consequent orders for possession and sale.
 She is also regularly instructed in applications to set aside statutory demands, disputed petitions and public/private examinations.

-- In the matter of Dunwoody Marketing Communications Limited (in Liquidation) (2015): Application on behalf of a liquidator to set aside a loan agreement and a multilateral guarantee & indemnity which had been executed together with other mutual guarantees, counter indemnities and personal guarantees.
+- In the matter of Dunwoody Marketing Communications Limited (in Liquidation) (2015) – Making an application on behalf of a liquidator to set aside a loan agreement and a multilateral guarantee and indemnity which had been executed together with other mutual guarantees, counter indemnities and personal guarantees.
 The company in liquidation was the last in a series of companies trading under the same name, which had all gone into administration.

-- Josife v Summertrot Holdings EWHC 996 (Ch): Successfully defended an appeal against the decision not to set aside a statutory demand (SD) seeking payment of a £1.3million debt pursuant to a written guarantee, under which the debtor had assumed certain obligations in respect of a share option agreement.
+- Josife v Summertrot Holdings EWHC 996 (Ch) – Successfully defending an appeal against the decision not to set aside a statutory demand (SD) seeking payment of a £1.3 million debt pursuant to a written guarantee, under which the debtor had assumed certain obligations in respect of a share option agreement.
 It was alleged the debtor lacked the necessary mental capacity to enter into the guarantee.
 The decision at first instance was upheld successfully and ultimately a winding up order was granted against the appellant company.